dougflesha/cp5634/README.md

 # Student_performance

-This mini project fits a model to the UCI dataset located [here](http://archive.ics.uci.edu/ml/datasets/Student+Performance).
+This mini project fits a model to the UCI dataset located [here](http://archive.ics.uci.edu/ml/datasets/Student+Performance) and the final report is [here](Final_report.ipynb).

 The dataset contains a collection of several demographic, social and school re-lated attributes (e.g. student’s age, alcohol consump- tion, mother’s education).
 And the aim is to predict student achievement and if possible to identify the key variables that affect educational success/failure.